In life, we can hold on to a lot of anger and resentment.

 Work through some of the tools provided, seek appropriate support where needed, and take back control of your life.
-Check out some of the stories on The Forgiveness Project, recognize and embrace the strengths found in others, for what we find difficult to do ourselves – forgive.
+Check out some of the stories on The Forgiveness Project; recognize and embrace the strength of others to do what we find difficult to do ourselves: forgive.

-While bad things cannot always be stopped–through no fault of your own–you can choose how you respond and how they shape your life.
+While bad things cannot always be stopped, you can choose how you respond and how they shape your life.

-- Joseph, S. (2013).
+Joseph, S. (2013).
 What doesn’t kill us: A guide to overcoming adversity and moving forward.
-London: Piatkus.
+London, UK: Piatkus.